-This report is the first major study to examine the social impacts of this spatial transition and its policy implications.
-We present findings from field research conducted in the first two REZs to be built in Australia, and examine the experiences and expectations of renewable energy from the perspective of local communities.
+This report is the first major study looking at the social impacts of this spatial transition and their policy implications.
+It presents findings from field research conducted in the first two REZs to be built in Australia, focussed on the experiences and expectations of renewable energy from the perspective of local communities.